Golden Globes Put on an Event That Could Have Been Put in an Email

 The Golden Globes were held with no pomp and circumstance in a room devoid of celebrities, red carpets and splashy media coverage.
 Instead, winners were live-tweeted on the Hollywood Foreign Press Association’s social media channels, with the show focusing on philanthropy.

-Netflix was the night’s big winner, and they can’t even spike the ball for the touchdown.
-The streamer nabbed best picture (drama) for the first time for “The Power of the Dog,” while also picking up director (Jane Campion) and supporting actor (Kodi Smit-McPhee).
+Netflix was the night’s big winner in film, while HBO led in TV, and yet neither can even spike the ball for the touchdown.
+Netflix nabbed best picture (drama) for the first time for “The Power of the Dog,” while also picking up director (Jane Campion) and supporting actor (Kodi Smit-McPhee).

 Will Smith nabbed his first major prize for “King Richard” for lead actor drama, while Andrew Garfield unsurprisingly walked away with the same prize for comedy/musical for “Tick, Tick … Boom!”
 The big shock came in lead actress drama, which went to Nicole Kidman for her performance as Lucille Ball in “Being the Ricardos.”

-Already immensely insignificant, the tweets were further drowned out by the tragic and shocking news of the death of TV star Bob Saget.
+Already immensely insignificant, the tweets were further drowned out by the tragic and shocking news of TV star Bob Saget’s death.

-The official Golden Globes Twitter and YouTube channel opened at 6 p.m.
-PT, with a video graphic “welcoming” people to the 79th annual ceremony.
+The show started at 6 p.m.
+PT with a video graphic on the official Golden Globes Twitter and YouTube channel “welcoming” people to the 79th annual ceremony.
 Newly elected HFPA President Helen Hoehne shared a statement via their Twitter feed, “The #GoldenGlobes are a bridge to a world audience of many colors, many faiths, and many cultures, all united with the same passion — a love of movies.”
-Unfortunately, considering the organization also recognizes television programs, they seemed to exclude half of an entertainment medium that they are rewarding.
-Considering the multiple errors that the group has taken over the last year, this shouldn’t be surprising.
+Unfortunately, considering the organization also recognizes television programs, they seemed to exclude half of an entertainment industry that they are rewarding.
+Considering the multiple errors that the group has made over the last year, this shouldn’t be surprising.

 “Last year, the Hollywood Foreign Press Association was challenged to change — and we did,” Hoehne said in a statement following the ceremony.

 Jamie Lee Curtis may have “broken the dam,” so to speak, of celebrity talent standing with the HFPA.
-In a pre-recorded minute-long video, she read a speech about the organization’s philanthropic efforts year-round, particularly at their annual banquet typically held in August.
+In a pre-recorded, minute-long video, she read a speech about the organization’s philanthropic year-round efforts, particularly at their annual banquet typically held in August.
 Curtis called this event “a very low-key, off-the-record evening of giving.”

-To note, the banquet, which Curtis shared that she’s hosted previously, has been well documented by several outlets, including Variety for the 2019 ceremony which Arnold Schwarzenegger hosted.

 Curtis adds: “I just wanted to honor and stand with them in this continued advocacy of great need and great support that the HFPA continue to serve and offer with their generosity.
 I am proud to be associated with them in this venture.”

 This could be a massive win for the organization that’s faced nothing but studio and celebrity boycotts since last March.
-When nominations were announced, no formal statements were made by any of the nominees, except for people like Jessica Chastain, who tweeted about her Globes and Critics Choice Awards noms, which was revealed on the same day.
+When nominations were announced in December, no formal statements were made by any of the nominees, except for people like Jessica Chastain, who simultaneously tweeted about her Globes and Critics Choice Awards noms, which were revealed on the same day.

 The tweets announcing the winners made attempts at cheekiness, but former hosts Ricky Gervais, Tina Fey and Amy Poehler were sorely missed.